 Many LBMs are poisonous mushrooms and will cause nausea or gastric distress.
 However, some contain the same deadly amatoxins as certain amanitas such as the death cap.

 The most notable and deadly of these are species in the Galerina genus.
 They may not appear dangerous, but some of these little specimens can kill!
-Thus it's worth examining the deadly Galerina mushrooms in more detail.
+Thus it’s worth examining these deadly mushrooms in more detail.